Gardner Dozois

 Gardner Raymond Dozois (/doʊˈzwɑː/ doh-ZWAH-'; July 23, 1947 – May 27, 2018) was an American science fiction author and editor.
-He was the founding editor of The Year's Best Science Fiction anthologies (1984–2018) and was editor of Asimov's Science Fiction magazine (1986–2004), garnering multiple Hugo and Locus Awards for those works almost every year.
+He was the founding editor of The Year's Best Science Fiction anthologies (1984–2018) and was editor of Asimov's Science Fiction (1986–2004), garnering multiple Hugo and Locus Awards for those works almost every year.
 He also won the Nebula Award for Best Short Story twice.
 He was inducted to the Science Fiction Hall of Fame on June 25, 2011.

 Biography

 Dozois was born July 23, 1947, in Salem, Massachusetts.
 He graduated from Salem High School with the Class of 1965.
 From 1966 to 1969 he served in the Army as a journalist, after which he moved to New York City to work as an editor in the science fiction field.
 One of his stories had been published by Frederik Pohl in the September 1966 issue of If but his next four appeared in 1970, three in Damon Knight's anthology series Orbit.

 Dozois said that he turned to reading fiction partially as an escape from the provincialism of his home town.

 He was badly injured in a taxi accident after returning from a Philadelphia Phillies game in 2004 (causing him to miss Worldcon for the first time in many years) but made a full recovery.
 On July 6, 2007, Dozois had surgery for a planned quintuple bypass operation.
 A week later, he experienced complications which prompted additional surgery to implant a defibrillator.

 Dozois died on May 27, 2018, of a systemic infection at a hospital in Philadelphia at the age of 70.